Tendril · Adults & Professionals · AI for Legal Work

 End-of-lesson check

-What is the core idea behind "AI and litigation budget narratives: explaining cost projections to non-lawyers"?
+What is the main idea of "AI and litigation budget narratives: explaining cost projections to non-lawyers"?

 Use AI to translate a litigation budget into a narrative the CFO and board can review with confidence.

-Which term best describes a foundational idea in "AI and litigation budget narratives: explaining cost projections to non-lawyers"?
+Which concept is most central to "AI and litigation budget narratives: explaining cost projections to non-lawyers"?

 fee projection